Clouis12/CJL-PWA/README.md

 # CJL-PWA

-Here you will find my budget tracker.
+In this App you will find my budget tracker.
 Designed to help track your finances on and offline, wherever you go.

 # User Story
 AS AN avid traveller